rafalp/Misago/misago/project_template/static/README.txt

 This directory is used to gather publicly available assets like images, icons, css filers et all.
-Don't put any files here yourself, or you will risk losing them.
-Use themes/static instead.
+Don't put any files here yourself, as they may be deleted by "collectstatic" command.
+Use "theme/static" directory instead.